SAP/spartacus-docs/_pages/home/schematics.md

 # Getting Started

+This page is intended for customers.
+If you are looking for a developers guide on how to work with schematics, visit this [page](https://github.com/SAP/spartacus/blob/develop/projects/schematics/README.md).

-Spartacus schematics allows you to install Spartacus libraries in your project
+Spartacus schematics allow you to install Spartacus libraries in your project.

 ## Adding Spartacus libraries to your Angular project